vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 ---
 title: Rebelling Against Rest
-description: Before Adan and Eve fell, a war had already taken place in heaven.
+description: Before Adam and Eve fell, a war had already taken place in heaven.
 Why?
 And what was the controversy about?
 date: 2026-09-02
 series: Rest
 order: 4000